 The Company has a stock option plan which is administered by the Board of Directors of the Company with stock options granted to directors, management, employees and consultants as a form of compensation.
-The number of common shares reserved for issuance of stock options is limited to a maximum of ten percent of the outstanding common shares of the Company at any time.
-The stock options generally are subject to vesting over a period up to three years and have a maximum term of ten years.
+The number of common shares reserved for issuance of stock options is limited to a maximum of 1,829,476 common shares of the Company at any time.
+The stock options generally have a maximum term of ten years.